mozilla/browsertime/docs/examples/android.md

 - Use `firefox.android.intentArgument` to configure how the Android intent is launched.
 - Prefer `firefox.android.intentArgument=...`, especially with
-  arguments starting with hyphens, to avoid a Browsertime-parsing issue where the `--...` will be interpreted as an argument to browsertime itself.
+  arguments starting with hyphens, to avoid a browsertime-parsing issue where the `--...` will be interpreted as an argument to browsertime itself.
 - Passed through to `adb shell am start ...` follow the format at